 That’s a cost of $25 to watch the entire 5-month Downhill season using the cheapest plan or $35 for the ad-free subscription.

-Fans from countries not listed above may set up a virtual private network (VPN) like NordVPN to route their traffic through a server in one of those countries.
+Fans from countries not listed above may set up a virtual private network (VPN) like ExpressVPN to route their traffic through a server in one of those countries.
 The region-specific streaming my caused by Warner Bros.
 Discovery Europe managing the distribution.

 As of publishing, there is no additional information concerning free highlight shows or broadcasting details of the World Championships in Fort William, which have had a different broadcasting format and channel than the World Cups in the past.